pcn/carbon/Why_Caching.md

    implementations are left up to the particular business that is using it.
 The important thing is that a well-behaved implementation is provided that can be used out of the box.

+7) While I'm at it, there should be a carbon-metric-manager.
+That would provide a small and probably growing set of features.
+The main things I can see being hugely desireable for graphite are: deleting metrics and copying datapoints (e.g. from one node in a consistent-hashing system to another, or just from one hierarchy to another).

 I intend to start experimenting with this soon.
 It seems that this is going to be a very disruptive change, so I think it'll be necessary